-Essential oils (EOs) are very concentrated and are marketed to have ‘powerful health benefits.’
+Essential oils (EOs) are concentrated and are marketed to have ‘powerful health benefits.’
 They contain various chemical components, in which, are absorbed by the body.
 Additionally, they can be absorbed by four routes via olfaction, through the skin (both externally and internally), and by ingestion.
-Also, they can be used aromatically, topically, and internally.
+They can be used aromatically, topically, and internally.
 There is a whole study that focuses how EOs are absorbed, called pharmacokinetics.

 Direct Inhalation without steam

 - Aroma patches– apply patches to skin, preferably on collar bone